dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-start.md

 ### Create the Greeter client

 * Build the client project to create the types in the `GrpcGreeterClient` namespace.
 The `GrpcGreeterClient` types are generated automatically by the build process.
+Grpc.Tools generates the following files based on the .proto file in the project:

+  * Greeter/obj/Debug/TARGET_FRAMEWORK/GreeterClient.cs
+  * Greeter/obj/Debug/TARGET_FRAMEWORK/GreeterClientGrpc.cs

 * Update the gRPC client `Program.cs` file with the following code.